inlays-onlays-header.jpg

 Inlay or onlay created.

-Impressions go to a dental lab, where skilled technicians craft your custom inlay or onlay.
+Your impressions are sent to a dental lab where skilled technicians will craft your custom dental inlay or onlay.

 4